 Please consider the following scheduling that will apply to applications made only if determined to be needed at that location:

 - Take note and pay attention to areas posted with appropriate signage and flags.

-- Pesticide applications, if needed, will be scheduled for School sites on Tuesday thru Thursday, the first and third week of the month.
+- Pesticide applications, if needed, will be scheduled for school sites on Tuesday through Thursday, the first and third week of the month.

 - Application at school sites will be scheduled for dates of school closure whenever possible.

-- Pesticide applications, if needed, will be scheduled for Park locations on Tuesday thru Thursday the second and fourth week of the month.
+- Pesticide applications, if needed, will be scheduled for park locations on Tuesday through Thursday the second and fourth week of the month.

-- Pesticide application in the Right of Way (ROW) will be made on a as needed basis and posted if area is adjacent to pedestrian walks.
+- Pesticide application in the Right-of-Way (ROW) will be made on an as-needed basis and posted if the area is adjacent to pedestrian walks.